rackerlabs/rackspace-how-to/content/cloud-servers/common-windows-issues-terminal-services-licenses.md

 ---
-permalink: common-windows-issues-terminal-services-licenses
+permalink: install-licensing-services-to-cloud-servers-for-windows-2008-to-prevent-licensing-error
 audit_date:
-title: Install licensing services to Cloud Servers for Windows 2008 and Windows 2008 R2
+title: Install licensing services to Cloud Servers for Windows 2008 and Windows 2008 R2 to prevent a licensing error
 created_date: '2019-01-18'
 created_by: Rackspace Community
-last_modified_date: '2019-02-14'
+last_modified_date: '2019-02-19'
 last_modified_by: Chris Moyer
 product: Cloud Servers
 product_url: cloud-servers
 ---
-**Problem**: A licensing error prevents you from accessing your Cloud Server via a Remote Desktop Connection.
+This article shows you how to install licensing services for Cloud Servers for Windows® 2008 and Windows 2008 R2 to prevent a licensing error that keeps you from accessing your Cloud Server by using a Remote Desktop Connection (RDC).

-**Cause**: By default, Rackspace Cloud Servers come with a Remote Desktop license that allows 2 concurrent users to access your server.
-If you need more than 2 users to be able to access the Cloud Server at the same time, you need to purchase and install a Terminal Services license.
+By default, Rackspace Cloud Servers come with an RDC license that allows two concurrent users to access your server.
+If you need more than two users to be able to access the Cloud Server at the same time, you need to purchase and install a Terminal Services license.
 You may have already installed a trial version of the Terminal Services license, and the grace period has recently expired, causing the recent appearance of licensing errors.

 ---

-**Note:** In Microsoft Windows &reg; Server 2008 this feature is named Terminal Services.
-In Windows Server 2008 R2 this feature is named Remote Desktop Services.
+**Note:** In Microsoft Windows 2008, this feature is named Terminal Services.
+In Windows 2008 R2, this feature is named Remote Desktop Services (RDS).

 ---

-**Solution**: Add Terminal Services or Remote Desktop licenses to your Cloud Server.

-### Remove the Remote Desktop Services on Windows Server 2008 R2 (Terminal Services on Windows Server 2008)
+### Remove Terminal Services on Windows 2008 or RDS on Windows 2008 R2

-Complete the following steps to remove the default Remote Desktop or Terminal Services role from your Windows 2008 server.
+Complete the following steps to remove the default RDS or Terminal Services role from your Windows server.

-1. Open Server Manager and click **Roles** in the left side of the **Server Manager** window.
+1. Open **Server Manager** and click **Roles** in the left side of the **Server Manager** window.
 2. Click **Remove Roles** on the right side of the **Server Manager** window.
-3. Locate and deselect **Remote Desktop Services** (**Terminal Services** for Windows 2008), click **Next**, then click **Remove**.
+3. Locate and deselect **Terminal Services** for Windows 2008 or **Remote Desktop Services** for Windows 2008 R2, click **Next**, then click **Remove**.

-### Install Licensing for Remote Desktop Services on Windows 2008 R2 (Terminal Services on Windows Server 2008)
+### Install licensing for Terminal Services for Windows 2008 or RDS on Windows 2008 R2

-Complete the following steps to install licensing on Window Server 2008 R2 or Windows Server 2008
+Complete the following steps to install licensing on Windows Server 2008 or Windows Server 2008 R2:

-1. Open Server Manager and click **Roles** in the left side of the **Server Manager** window.
+1. Open **Server Manager** and click **Roles** in the left side of the **Server Manager** window.
 2. Click **Add Roles** on the right side of the **Server Manager** window.
-3. Place a check in the box next to Remote Desktop Services (Terminal Services for Windows 2008), click **Next**, and click **Next** again.
+3. Place a check in the box next to **Remote Desktop Services** (**Terminal Services** for Windows 2008), click **Next**, and click **Next** again.
 4. In the **Role Services** window, select **Remote Desktop Licensing** (**Terminal Server Licensing** for Windows 2008), and click **Next**.
 5. In the **Configure Discovery Scope** window, select the discovery option that best fits your environment.
 In most situations, accept the default configuration and click **Next**.
 6. Click **Install** to install the Remote Desktop Licensing (Terminal Services Licensing for Windows 2008) role service.
-7. After the installation is complete, exit out of the wizard.
+7. After the installation is complete, exit the wizard.
-8. Click the Start Menu, and select **Administrative Tools > Remote Desktop Services (or Terminal Services) > Remote Desktop Licensing Manager (or Terminal Services Licensing Manager)**.
+8. Click the **Start Menu**, and select **Administrative Tools > Remote Desktop Services (or Terminal Services) > Remote Desktop Licensing Manager (or Terminal Services Licensing Manager)**.
 9. On the **Remote Desktop Licensing Manager** (**Terminal Services Licensing Manager** for Windows 2008) window, right-click the server name and select **Activate**.
 10. Click **Next** and choose an Activation method.
 In most situations use the **Automatic** connection method.
 11. Complete the information in the fields provided and click **Next**.